 Even if you are not eligible for CFRA leave, if you are disabled by pregnancy, childbirth or a related medical conditions, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
 If you are CFRA-eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA leave for reason of the birth of your child.
-Both leaves contain a guarantee of reinstatement-for pregnancy disability it is to the same position or-and for CFRA it is to the same or a comparable position-at the end of the leave, subject to any defense allowed under the law.
+Both leaves contain a guarantee of reinstatement-for pregnancy disability it is to the same position-at the end of the leave, subject to any defense allowed under the law.

 If possible, you must provide at least 30 days' advance notice for foreseeable events (such as the expected birth of a child or a planned medical treatment for yourself or of a family member).
-For events which that are unforeseeable, we need you to notify us, at least verbally, as soon as you learn of the need for the leave.
+For events that are unforeseeable, we need you to notify us, at least verbally, as soon as you learn of the need for the leave.
 Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until you comply with this notice policy.

-We may require certification from your health care provider before allowing you a leave for pregnancy disability or for your own serious health condition.
-We also may require you to provide or certification from the health care provider of your child, parent or spouse, who has a serious health condition, before allowing you a leave to take care of that family member.
+We may require certification from your health care provider before allowing you a leave for pregnancy disability or for your own serious health condition. or We also may require certification from the health care provider of your child, parent or spouse, who has a serious health condition, before allowing you a leave to take care of that family member.
 When medically necessary, leave may be taken on an intermittent or reduced work schedule.